resbaz/2015-02-11-instructor-training/future_workshops.md

 #### New Zealand eScience infrastructure

-The New Zealand eScience infrastructure sponsored a number of people to come to the instructor training, with a view to coordinating a number of workshops across New Zealand in 2015.
+The [New Zealand eScience Infrastructure](https://www.nesi.org.nz/) sponsored a number of people to come to the instructor training, with a view to coordinating a number of workshops across New Zealand in 2015.
 They can all get together during this session and plan how this will play out.
 * Instructors: **Nick Jones**, John Rugis, Sina Masoud-Ansari, Sung Bae, Mik Black, Cameron McLean, Tom Kelly, James Boocock, Richard Hosking, Constantine Zakkaroff, Prashant Gupta
 * Possible helpers:
 * Website/s: